imba/imba.io/content/guides/10-essentials.md

 > Not like most frameworks.
 You dont really manage it.

+> Components can have local state since they are not virtual

 # Web Components

 Sometimes you will want to define custom reusable components.
 Custom imba tags compiles to web components.